 Private entities own and manage 445 million acres (180.1 million hectares) made up of private corporate ownership (147.4 million acres or 59.2 million hectares) and private non-corporate ownership (297.6 million acres or 120.4 million hectares).

 Did You Know?
-Over 50% of U.S. forestland is owned and managed by more than 10 million private owners, with the top percentage being ‘family and individual’ owned parcels of forest lands averaging less than 10 hectares in size.
-These owners represent a diverse group of people who have many reasons for owning their forest land.
-You can find more forest landowner statistics, including the ones cited above, by clicking here.
+Over 50% of U.S. forestland is owned and managed by more than 10 million private owners.
+Most of this land is family and individually owned and the average parcel size is smaller than 25 acres.
+These owners represent a diverse group of people who have many reasons for owning their forests.
+You can find more forestland ownership statistics, including the ones cited above, by clicking here.